rebcabin/tangledown/README.md

 ## OVERVIEW

 You wouldn't build a house without blueprints.
-You wouldn't write equations without some explanation.
+You wouldn't write equations without defining symbols in prose.
 You wouldn't write a theorem without a proof.
-Why should you write code without documentation?
+Why would you write code without documentation?
 Tragically, that's the common practice.

 You might rejoin

 > I give good names to functions and arguments so I or anyone else can read my code later.